jsoref/reactos/reactos/base/shell/cmd/readme2.txt

 From here main calls ProcessInput().
 This is where cmd loops for getting input and doing the commands.
 First it checks to see if there is a batch file(note: there is a global struct "bc" which is NULL when not processing a batch file) and if there is it will pull a new line from that file.
-If not, thne it will wait for input.
+If not, then it will wait for input.
 Currently there is some stuff for set /a in there, which might stay there or see if we can find a better spot.

 Once there is input taken in from the command line it is sent into ParseCommandLine().